NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Wisp Chain (True).md

 **Activate—Slicing Links** `pf2:2` (concentrate)

+**Frequency** Once per day

 * * *

-**Effect** You unbind the currents that form your armor and release them as cutting whorls of air that slice into creatures in a 60-foot cone.
-Creatures in the area take 6d6 slashing damage with a DC 41 Fortitude check save.
+**Effect** You unbind the currents that form your armor and release them as cutting whorls of air that slice into creatures in a @Template\[cone|distance:60\].
+Creatures in the area take 16d6 slashing damage with a DC 41 Fortitude check save.
 A creature that fails its save is also pushed 10 feet (or 20 feet on a critical failure).
 You lose the AC bonus of your armor until the end of your turn, when the air currents reform the wisp chain around you.

 *Source: Pathfinder Rage of Elements*
 *OGL*